TOP 10 ASIAN RESTAURANTS IN AMSTERDAM

 Full Moon Garden, Leidsestraat 94

 If you say DimSum, we are there in a heartbeat.
 This was by far the best DimSum we ate in Amsterdam.
 Relatively new, they invited us in their opening month and we couldn’t stop eating.
-The dumplings tasted exactly like they are suppose to taste, and if you are vegetarian, try the Chinese broccoli or eggplant with peppers.
+The dumplings tasted exactly like they are supposed to taste, and if you are vegetarian, try the Chinese broccoli or eggplant with peppers.
 Yum!
 Read our full review!

 Umani by Han, Ovetoom